davidbaxter30/recentwork/README.md

 ### Things I'm Excited about and actively studying.

--More Angular Of Course!
+- More Angular Of Course!
--Testing with jasmine and protractor
+- Testing with jasmine and protractor
--Generally writting clean code and organization -Patterns in Javascript and Angular.
+- Generally writting clean code and organization
+- Patterns in Javascript and Angular.

 ### Things I'm Excited about and not actively studying.